ihor-nahuliak/task-23-jul-2019/docs/clients.md

 | name                     | varchar  | full name                                                  |
 | country                  | varchar  | it could be also country code or fk to the countries table |
 | city                     | varchar  | it could be also a fk to the cities table                  |

+We don't make additional geographical tables to store countries & cities to not complicate that.